murtaza64/y10_crypto/caesar.md

 ## Extension

-Recall that frequency analysis can be used to break the Caesar cipher efficiently.
+[Frequency analysis](https://learncryptography.com/attack-vectors/frequency-analysis) is a method used to break the Caesar cipher efficiently.
+It uses the fact that certain letters appear more in the English language to predict the key.
 [Here](http://www.oxfordmathcenter.com/drupal7/node/353) is data about the frequency of letters in the English language.
 Use this information to write a function that takes in a string (ciphertext) and prints out all possible plaintexts in order of highest probability.

 Example output: